How would you define an artist’s studio? I believe a real studio should be a unique space and as individual as the artist who occupies it.

 you don’t have age or time.

-My most recent (summer of ’14) passion has been a collection of clowns; jolly, joyful, inspirational clowns.
+Some of my most recent work has been a collection of clowns; jolly, joyful, inspirational clowns.
 First I doodled ’em in my journal pages then photo-shopped ’em for facebook :

 Some of the most delightful hours around here have been spent wandering the creek banks or prowling through the garden, with camera in hand, searching for inspiration to produce new watercolor paintings.
 It’s not unusual for friends or neighbors to end up taking home something they’ve found tacked to the studio wall for drying.
 Since you’re also a visitor to our studio… we added some special stuff we thought maybe you would enjoy taking home with you.